torchbox/k8s-ts-ingress/README.md

 * 1.0.0-alpha5 (unreleased):
     * Feature: Support Ingress classes.
     * Feature: The X-Forwarded-Proto header is now (optionally) sent to the backend.
     * Feature: The `cache-whitelist-params` and `cache-ignore-params` annotations were implemented.
+    * Improvement: The API server connection code was reimplemented using cURL, making it more reliable and featureful.
     * Bug fix: TLS redirects with an empty URL path could crash.
     * Bug fix: TLS secret handling could leak memory.
     * Bug fix: with some combinations of Traffic Server and OpenSSL versions, TLS certificates might not be loaded correctly.
 Use the new TS_SSL_CERT_HOOK hook to ensure this works properly in all cases.
     * Bug fix: An Endpoints with more than one port or address could be parsed incorrectly or cause a crash.
 * 1.0.0-alpha4:
     * Do not return a client error if the requested host or path was not found, to allow use with other plugins like healthchecks.